Rijulkumar26/LLM/fashion_shopping_agent/Readme.md

 ## **Challenges & Improvements**

 ### **Challenges Faced**
-1. **API Rate Limits**: Some services have restrictive API limits, requiring caching and batching requests.
+1. **Model Computation requirement**: We used the GPT-2 model as it is lightweight consuming only 500 MB of RAM.
+For very good model such as Mistral-7B-Instruct-v0.1 8 GB VRAM is minimum requirement.
-2. **Inconsistent Data Formats**: Different e-commerce platforms structure data differently.
+2. **API Rate Limits**: Some services have restrictive API limits, requiring caching and batching requests.
 3. **Latency Issues**: Chaining multiple tools may introduce latency.

 ### **Potential Improvements**